ds-pokemon-hacking/ds-pokemon-hacking.github.io/src/universal/guides/code_injection/code_injection.md

 #### Assembly to Executable and Linkable Format (ELF), and Linking
 On the high level, linking is performed using a linker.
 A linker is equipped with a translation table which takes in symbol names, and translates them to addresses.
 This translation table is comprised of all of the addresses of functions in the binaries we link together, and a (optionally) hand-crafted symbol to address map.

-This hand-crafted translation table is an integral part of C Injection.
+This hand-crafted translation table is an integral part of code injection.
 Without it, calling existing functions would be practically impossible.
 This translation table is created by researching the ROM's code, and documenting the functions.
 We then give names to these functions, which we later use as symbols.
 This creates a one-to-one mapping that allows us to properly fix our addresses.

 Take this segment of our Assembly from above, for example.